spencer-shadley/completed-class/15-project-2-part-1/1-tuesday/activities/03-Stu_Travis-Setup/README.md

     });
     ```

+  - hint: look at any preclass drill for examples of working `jest` scripts

 ### Part 4: Add Travis to your Project 2 Repo

 - Create a `.travis.yml` file on the root of your repo